EOEboh/skype-clone/README.md

 # 100ms Skype Clone Project

-This is a React technical tutorial I developed and wrote for 100ms.live
+This is a React and JavaScript technical tutorial I developed and wrote for 100ms.live

 The project is a Skype clone using the 100ms SDK, Material UI and React.js.